Transport: Modes

-A mode of transport is a solution that makes use of a certain type of vehicle, infrastructure, and operation.
+A mode of transport is a method or way of travelling, or of transporting people or cargo.
 The transport of a person or of cargo may involve one mode or several of the modes, with the latter case being called inter-modal or multi-modal transport.
 Each mode has its own advantages and disadvantages, and will be chosen on the basis of cost, capability, and route.
+The different modes of transport include air, water, and land transport, which includes rails or railways, road and off-road transport.
+Other modes of transport also exist, including pipelines, cable transport, and space transport.
+Human-powered transport and animal-powered transport are sometimes regarded as distinct modes, but they may lie in other categories such as land or water transport.
+In general, transportation refers to the moving of people, animals, and other goods from one place to another, and means of transport refers to the transport facilities used to carry people or cargo according to the chosen mode.
+Examples of the means of transport include automobile, airplane, ship, truck, and train.
+Each mode of transport has a fundamentally different set of technological solutions.
+Each mode has its own infrastructure, vehicles, transport operators and operations.

 Governments regulate the way the vehicles are operated, and the procedures set for this purpose, including financing, legalities, and policies.
 In the transport industry, operations and ownership of infrastructure can be public, private, or a partnership between the two, depending on the country and mode.
 Transport modes can be a mix of the two ownership systems, such as privately owned cars and government-owned urban transport in cities.
 Many international airlines have a mixed public-private ownership.

 Passenger transport may be public, where operators provide scheduled services, or private.
 Freight transport has become focused on containerization, although bulk transport is used for large volumes of durable items.
 Transport plays an important part in economic growth and globalization, but machine-propelled forms cause air pollution and use large amounts of land.
 While it is heavily subsidized by governments, good planning of transport is essential to make traffic flow and restrain urban sprawl.